hlatki/darkroom-print-journal/README.md

 ## OK, I want one
-If you'd like a print journal of your own, download the latest [release](https://github.com/hlatki/darkroom-print-journal/releases/latest) (you want the file called ``journal.pdf``) and print it out!
-You can also have your local print shop / Office Depot print and bind the book if you'd like something a bit sturdier.
+If you'd like a print journal of your own, download the latest [version](https://github.com/hlatki/darkroom-print-journal/releases/latest/download/journal.pdf) and print it out!
+You can also have your local print shop print and bind it if you'd like something a bit sturdier.
+Happy printing!